OBITORASU/terMEME/README.md

 # terMEME
 ## A meme scrapper which displays memes inside your linux terminal.

-terMEME is a terminal based meme viewer written in Python 3 which allows Linux users to view memes from r/dankmemes inside the comfort of their terminals.
+terMEME is a terminal based meme viewer written in Python 3 which allows Linux users to view memes from meme subreddits inside the comfort of their terminals.

+**NOTE:**  It can actually fetch you random images from any valid subreddit of your choice.
+But I just stuck with memes.

 ## Dependencies